datafolklabs/cement/doc/source/dev/interfaces_and_handlers.rst

     handler.define(MyInterface)

 The above simply defines the interface.
-It does *not* implement any functionality, and should never been used directly.
-This is why the class functions do not have an argument of 'self', nor do they contain any code other than comments.
+It does *not* implement any functionality, and can't be used directly.
+This is why the class functions do not have an argument of ``self``, nor do they contain any code other than comments.

-That said, what is required is an 'IMeta' class that is used to interact with the interface.
-At the very least, this must include a unique 'label' to identify the interface.
+That said, what is required is an ``IMeta`` class that is used to interact with the interface.
+At the very least, this must include a unique ``label`` to identify the interface.
 This can also be considered the 'handler type'.
-For example, the ILog interface has a label of 'log' and any handlers registered to that interface are stored in backend.__handlers__['log'].
+For example, the ILog interface has a label of ``log`` and any handlers registered to that interface are stored in ``backend.__handlers__['log']``.

-Notice that we defined 'Meta' and 'my_var' as Interface Attributes.
+Notice that we defined ``Meta`` and ``my_var`` as Interface Attributes.
 This is a simple identifier that describes an attribute that an implementation is expected to provide.

 Validating Interfaces